kimoppalfens/kimoppalfens.github.io/_posts/2018-05-25-Perfmon inboxes.md

 ![alt]({{ site.url }}{{ site.baseurl }}/images/Inboxes11.PNG)

 On the "Alert Task"-Tab, enter the name of the scheduled task you created in the previous step (Copy/Paste to avoid typo's) and Click OK.
-**note :** You can provide arguments such as counter that triggered the alert.
+**note :** You can provide arguments such as the counter that triggered the alert.
 They could be useful to create a more tailored email.

 ![alt]({{ site.url }}{{ site.baseurl }}/images/Inboxes12.PNG)